-WORKSHOP-I: EXPERIENCING, APPRECIATION AND ENGAGEMENT IN DRAMATICS-
+WORKSHOP-I: EXPERIENCING, APPRECIATION AND ENGAGEMENT IN DRAMATICS-Suggested themes

-Suggested themes

-- Developing script, designing background music, costume, stage, seating arrangement, evaluation system - Enacting in small group a play/skit/drama/mime/ any other form of dramatic arts on any of the following themes suggested: Child and education, being a teacher, School and society, crisis in adolescence, social issues, any concept of a school subject area. - Drama in education: Adapting of different texts and concepts or themes from the curricular areas to be practiced by student teachers.
+- Developing script, designing background music, costume, stage, seating arrangement, evaluation system - Enacting in small group a play/skit/drama/mime/ any other form of dramatic arts on any of the following themes suggested: Child and education, being a teacher, School and society, crisis in adolescence, social issues, any concept of a school subject area. - Drama in education: Adapting of different texts and concepts or themes from the curricular areas to be practiced by student teachers. - 1.4 Art therapy: Concept and application to students with and without disabilities.

-WORKSHOP-II: ART AND CRAFT-Suggested themes:
+Unit 2: Performing Arts: Dance, MusicWORKSHOP-II: ART AND CRAFT-Suggested themes: